 of the guillotine.
 The small white dog with its head lowered refers to the lamb on which the blade was tried out.
 The

 blade itself is evoked by the small square shape at the front of the shop.
 The long, narrow and red shape in the middle of the shop refers too to the guillotine.

 Today the passage is crowded with tourists and terraces of

 many restaurants.
 However, the back entrance of Café Procope, founded in 1684, is worth seeing.
 The Revolutionary

 Cordeliers Club met there and the Phrygian cap was first worn here.
 Before being a Revolutionary meeting place, it was a literary café.
 Founded by Francesco Procopio, a Sicilian who first worked at a café at the Saint-Germain fair, the Café

-Procope became rapidly a literary Café and continued to be a favorite intellectual centre after he left the business to his son in 1716.
+Procope became rapidly a literary Café.
 Voltaire and Rousseau were regulars, Diderot would have written much of his Encyclopédie there.

 Today, the atmosphere and the style of the place make it worth taking a break.
 The decoration includes many curiosities

 like a cocked hat of Napoleon, documents of the Revolutionary period, the table used by Voltaire, ... and you may sit where famous people did on a regular basis.